-Personal injury on private property can be a broad term that covers a wide range of scenarios.
-You probably have a lot of questions about your personal injury case, such as, “How do I know it occurred on private property?”
-“Who is responsible for paying for my injuries?” and “Do I have to prove the owners of the private property are responsible?”
-These are great questions to be asking and an Omaha injury lawyer can help explain the details of your injury claim.
+Personal injury on private property encompasses a wide range of scenarios.
+If you’re dealing with such a case, you might wonder, “How do I know it occurred on private property?”
+“Who is responsible for my injuries?” and “Do I need to prove the property owner’s liability?”
+These are crucial questions, and an Omaha injury lawyer from Berry Law can provide clarity on your injury claim.

 What is Private Property?

-If you slip and fall on a sidewalk in front of someone’s house, is that their fault or the City of Omaha’s?
-Different cities have different rules, but according to the Omaha Municipal Code, the owner of the home is responsible for keeping their sidewalk clear.
+For instance, if you slip on a sidewalk in front of a house, is it the homeowner’s fault or the City of Omaha’s?
+According to the Omaha Municipal Code, homeowners must maintain their sidewalks.

 Who is Responsible for My Private Property Injury?